vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ### MONEY

-In the Money section you can analyze your game revenue and your paying users.
+In the Money screen you can analyze your game revenue and your paying users.
 You can see see how many payers you actually have and specifically how many new / returning payers.

-You can see your Average Revenue Per User (ARPU), Average Revenue Per Daily Active User (ARPDAU) and Average Revenue Per Paying User (ARPPU).
-You can also see the Avg.
+Some of the metrics you can see are your Average Revenue Per User (ARPU) and you can also see the Avg.
 Time to Payment which is some very interesting info about your game and its payers.

 ![alt text](/img/docs/university/13_Grow_Analytics_Money.png "Money")

-There are two widgets in the Money section: *Conversion* and *Conversion by Country* that are the same as in the Activity section, in addition to those there's the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item.
+There are two widgets in the Money section: *Conversion* and *Conversion by Country* that are the same as in the Activity section, in addition to those there's the *Items* widget where you can see a list of the items your game offers with the number of purchases and revenue per item (this widget requires that you have [Store](http://know.soom.la/unity/store/) installed in your game).

 ![alt text](/img/docs/university/14_Grow_Analytics_Money_Widgets.png "Money Widgets")